How should you choose a car insurer? We recommend the following steps:

-Comprehensive policies cover your car if it’s damaged or stolen as well as the damage you cause to someone else’s car or property.
+Comprehensive policies cover your car if it’s damaged or stolen, as well as the damage you cause to someone else’s car or property.

+Third-party only policies cover you if you damage someone else’s car or property.
+They do not cover damage to your vehicle.
 That said, most policies offer a limited payout if an uninsured driver crashes into you and you’re able to supply their registration and contact details.

-Trade Me Insurance is an exception here: it doesn’t provide third-party only policyholders with protection against uninsured drivers.
-As this level of cover provides some protection for your car, you may get access to benefits not offered to third-party only policyholders.
-For instance, AMP and Warehouse Money offer limited cover for contents in your car if you hold a fire and theft policy, but nothing if you hold a third-party policy.
+Third-party fire and theft policies provide the benefits of third-party only policies, plus they cover you if your car is stolen or damaged by fire.
+As this level of cover provides some protection for your car, you may get access to benefits not offered to third-party only policyholders (for instance, limited cover for contents in your car if you hold a fire and theft policy, but nothing if you hold a third-party policy).